Posted worker - Ingressi

 Posted worker - Työnantajalle

 The provisions contain obligations both for the posting company, i.e. the employer of the posting worker and for the contractor, i.e. the company using workers.
-The obligations of the builder and the main contractor are described under Employment in Finland.
+The obligations of the builder and the main contractor are described under Pay in Finland.

 The posting company (the employer of the posted worker) must